-When there is objective evidence showing indications of impairment, we consider the estimation of future cash flows.
-The amount of impairment will be measured as the difference between the carrying amount and the present value of estimated future cash flows discounted by the original effective interest rates of the financial assets.
-However, as the impact from discounting short-term receivables is not material, the impairment of short-term receivables is measured at the difference between the carrying amount and the estimated undiscounted future cash flows.
-Where the actual future cash flows are lower than expected, a material impairment loss may arise.
+Prior to 2018, when there was objective evidence showing indications of impairment, we considered the estimation of future cash flows.
+The amount of impairment would be measured as the difference between the carrying amount and the present value of estimated future cash flows discounted by the original effective interest rates of the financial assets.
+However, as the impact from discounting short-term receivables was not material, the impairment of short-term receivables was measured at the difference between the carrying amount and the estimated undiscounted future cash flows.
+Where the actual future cash flows were lower than expected, a material impairment loss might arise.

-We maintain an allowance for doubtful accounts for estimated losses that result from the inability of our customers to make required payments.
-When determining the allowance, we consider the probability of recoverability based on past customers default experience and their credit status, and economic and industrial factors.
-Credit risks are assessed based on historical write-offs, net of recoveries, and an analysis of the aged accounts receivable balances with allowances generally increasing as the receivable ages.
-Accounts receivable may be fully reserved when specific collection issues are known to exist, such as pending bankruptcy or catastrophes.
-The analysis of receivables is performed monthly, and the allowances for doubtful accounts are adjusted through expense accordingly.
+We maintained an allowance for doubtful accounts for estimated losses that resulted from the inability of our customers to make required payments.
+When determining the allowance, we considered the probability of recoverability based on past customers default experience and their credit status, and economic and industrial factors.
+Credit risks were assessed based on historical write-offs, net of recoveries, and an analysis of the aged accounts receivable balances with allowances generally increasing as the receivable ages.
+Accounts receivable might be fully reserved when specific collection issues were known to exist, such as pending bankruptcy or catastrophes.
+The analysis of receivables was performed monthly, and the allowances for doubtful accounts were adjusted through expense accordingly.